 Look for a platform that offers predictable costs.
 An all-in-one system can often be more cost-effective than paying for several separate tools for file storage, e-signatures, and client communication.
 For example, SuiteFiles combines all your document management needs into a single platform, which simplifies your budget and your tech stack.
 Check out different pricing plans to see which structure aligns with your firm’s needs.

-Watch for Hidden Costs
+Know What to Look for in Hidden Costs

 The price you see on the website isn’t always the final price.
 Some providers have extra charges that can catch you by surprise.
 Be on the lookout for hidden costs like implementation fees, data migration charges, or fees for exceeding storage or user limits.